andycroll/brightonruby.com/_posts/2016/2016-07-08-how-we-make-software-a-new-theory-of-teams-sarah-mei.markdown

 ---
-title: How We Make Software: A New Theory of Teams
+title: "How We Make Software: A New Theory of Teams"
 layout: video
 speaker: sarahmei
 vimeo: 178469403